Postpartum 101: Everything you need to know before you give birth

 What do I need to know?

-Our postpartum recovery Bundle Kit was purposely invented to support physical postpartum recovery!
+Our postpartum recovery Bundle Kit was specially developed to support postpartum recovery immediately after birth!

 If you’re trying to breastfeed, expect it to be the same as learning any new skill or practicing any new physical activity.
 It will take some time to master, and it might be a little challenging or frustrating whilst your nipples, milk supply and bub all find their groove.